zefferus/dogear/README.md

 });
 ```

-would send an increment and timing stat to statsd with the following stat name (assuming all options are set to their defaults):
+would send increment stats to statsd with the following names:

-	hapi.test_{param}.GET.200
+	hapi.request.status.200
+	hapi.request.received

+and a timing stat named:

+  hapi.request.response_time

+if the statsd server supports tags, it will also receive the following tags (in addition to any global tags):

+  path:/test/{param}
+	method:GET
+	status:200

 As the [statsd client](https://npmjs.com/package/hot-shots) is also exposed to the hapi server, you can use any of its methods, e.g.: